hantsy/jakartaee-faces-sample/docs/guide.md

 ## Add a task

-Create a Facelets template to render a form to add or edit a task.
+Create a Facelets template file to render a form to add or edit a task.

 ```xml
 <ui:composition xmlns="http://www.w3.org/1999/xhtml"